telerik/blazor-docs/components/scheduler/views/timeline.md

 # Timeline View

 The Timeline view displays appointments in a continuous horizontal direction.
-Also the Timeline view can be configured to display the events that are [grouped by resource]({%slug scheduler-resource-grouping%})
+You can also configure the Timeline view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 In this article: